MrKaszeba19/PapajLang/README.md

 **Examples:**
 - `440 startSound` keeps playing a sound of 440 Hz
 - `500 delay` freezes a program for 500 milliseconds (0.5s)
-- `1 1 gotoXT` moves a cursor to a upper-left edge of a console window (1,1)
+- `1 1 gotoXY` moves a cursor to a upper-left edge of a console window (1,1)

 #### Files management directives